Amsterdam/grip-on-llms/docs/benchmarks_bias.md

 Current Benchmarks
 -----------------------

-We've implemented bias evaluation using both translated international benchmarks and locally developed datasets specifically designed for Dutch municipal contexts:
+We've implemented bias evaluation using both translated international benchmarks and locally developed datasets specifically designed for Dutch municipal contexts.
+We use these ones, since these are the only one existing at this point to our knowledge:

 - **[BZK Social Bias](https://github.com/renateburema/master_thesis):** A specialized benchmark developed by Renate Burema for the Ministry of the Interior and Kingdom Relations (BZK).
 This benchmark evaluates bias in AI-assisted hiring processes, focusing on discrimination based on origin (nationality) and gender within Dutch employment contexts [1].
 The benchmark uses job application scenarios to measure how models respond to candidates from different demographic backgrounds.

-- **[Dutch CrowdPairs](https://arxiv.org/abs/2507.16442):** Dutch adaptation of the CrowdPairs methodology for measuring social bias through sentence comparison tasks [2, 3].
+- **[Dutch CrowS-Pairs](https://arxiv.org/abs/2507.16442):** Dutch adaptation of the CrowS-Pairs methodology for measuring social bias through sentence comparison tasks [2, 3].
 This benchmark presents pairs of sentences containing stereotypical vs. anti-stereotypical content across multiple bias dimensions including race, gender, religion, age, nationality, sexual orientation, physical appearance, and socioeconomic status.
 The benchmark asks models to determine which sentence is more likely to occur in daily life.

 - **[Dutch BBQ (BiasQA)](https://arxiv.org/pdf/2406.07243):** Dutch version of the BiasQA benchmark that evaluates social biases through contextual question answering [4, 5].
 This benchmark presents ambiguous scenarios followed by questions that could reveal biased assumptions about different demographic groups.
 The benchmark measures whether language models make stereotypical inferences when information is incomplete, focusing on age, disability status, gender identity, physical appearance, socioeconomic status, and sexual orientation.